Mexico Travel Warning in Perspective

 Mexico has suffered a drop in tourism since the implementation of WHITI, the Western Hemisphere Travel Initiate, implemented by former president Bush, requiring passports of citizens to re-enter the US.
 Mexico's walk-across traffic for shopping in border towns dropped dramatically, but the country remains the #2 travel destination for Americans after Canada.

 More US travelers visited Mexico in 2012 than almost all the countries of Europe combined.
 That is about 10 times that which visited Great Britain in 2012, the #1 European destination.
-Mexico constantly ranks in the top ten tourist destinations worldwide.
-Tourism fell by 1% in 2012 over 2011, mainly attributed to significant increases in airfares.
+Mexico fell from the world wide tourist destination top 10 in 2012, not because Mexico travel decreased, but because of the increased popularity of Europe, during the Euro downturn.
+Tourism in Mexico rose by 5.6% in 2012.

 ICE (Immigration and Customs Enforcement) and TSA (Transportation Safety Administration) took some responsibility for the decline of international travel as well.
 More than 70% of travelers surveyed who expressed dissatisfaction with their travel plans blamed treatment and delays caused by these US agencies for their bad trip experiences.